 6. Share customer reviews on social media and on your website

-Sharing customer reviews on social media and on your website has lots of benefits.
+Increase Your Customer Reviews and User Generated Content on social media and on your website and experience the benefits.
 Aside from helping potential customers get to know what other customers are saying about your business, it also motivates others to review your product or service.

 Sharing how your customers feel about your business is a nice way to thank them.
 Adding their name and picture would certainly increase the level of credibility of the review.
 When sharing one, try to add the link of the source of the review so others may know where to go if they want to leave a review as well.